 As in previous years, questions are, where possible, likely to have some mathematical or analytical content.
-The Prelims paper on Mathematics for Materials Science consists of two sections, candidates are required to answer all questions in Part A and 4 from Part B. The total marks available for this paper are 180; the mark achieved then being scaled by a factor of 0.555' such that the paper contributes a maximum of 100 marks to the Preliminary Examination.
+The Prelims paper on Mathematics for Materials Science consists of two sections, candidates are required to answer all questions in Part A and 4 from Part B. The total marks available for this paper are 180; the mark achieved then being scaled by a factor of 0.555 such that the paper contributes a maximum of 100 marks to the Preliminary Examination.
 In the event that you feel there is a mistake or error in a question, please note your concerns at the start of your answer and, if necessary, state your understanding of the question.
 The examiners will consider the validity of the error and assess the impact of the error on candidates' choice of questions and on the answers written by those who attempted a question that contained an error, and will take this impact into account when marking the paper.
 The fifth paper consists of continuous assessment of the Materials practicals, the Crystallography coursework taken throughout the year, and the Computing for Materials Science (CMS) project.
 Your attention is drawn to the requirement for coursework to be completed to a satisfactory level, as defined in your course handbook.
 For practical coursework to be judged as satisfactory candidates must have achieved at least 40% overall on this practical coursework and have submitted a report for marking on each practical listed in the course handbook.
 For crystallography coursework to be judged as satisfactory candidates must have achieved at least 40% overall on this crystallography coursework, and have submitted a report on each of the crystallography classes.
 For the CMS project work to be judged as satisfactory candidates must have achieved at least 40% on this coursework.
 Coursework cannot normally be retaken and failure of coursework will normally constitute failure of the Preliminary Examination.
-Timetable of the examination papers The official timetable for 2021-22 Preliminary Examinations has been published by The Examinations Schools.
-Week 7 Monday 6th June- Mathematics for Materials Science Tuesday 7th June - Materials Science 1 Thursday 9th June - Materials Science 2 Friday 10th June - Materials Science 3 Maths Definitions & Formulae booklet A Maths Definitions & Formulae booklet will be available on each desk for the Mathematics for Materials Science paper.
+Timetable of the examination papers It is hoped that the timing of the examination papers will be similar to that of previous years when in-person examinations were sat (see below).
+However, THIS CANNOT BE CONFIRMED UNTIL THE EXAMINATION SCHOOLS PUBLISH THE OFFICIAL TIMETABLE, AND MAY BE SUBJECT TO CHANGE.
+Week 7 Monday 3rd June- Mathematics for Materials Science Tuesday 4th June - Materials Science 1 Thursday 6th June - Materials Science 2 Friday 8th June - Materials Science 3 Maths Definitions & Formulae booklet A Maths Definitions & Formulae booklet will be available on each desk for the Mathematics for Materials Science paper.
 Value of Constants A value of constants sheet will be available on each desk for the three Materials Science written papers.
 Periodic Table A periodic table will be available on each desk for the three Materials Science written papers.
 The above materials are available to view in advance on Canvas.
 Use of calculators The only types of calculators that may be used in Materials Science examinations are from the following series: CASIO fx-83 CASIO fx-85 SHARP EL-531 Candidates are required to clear any user-entered data or programmes from memories immediately before the exam begins.
 The examiners may inspect any calculator during the course of an exam.